theanine3D/overte-addons/tablet-apps/pets/README.md

-Create a 3D pet that follows and accompanies you throughout your virtual reality life!
+This is a tablet app for the Overte social VR platform that allows you to create a 3D pet that follows and accompanies you.
+Each pet is fully animated, and its colors are randomly generated when the pet is created.

+If you don't like your pet's randomly selected colors, simply create a new pet until you get one you like.

 **KNOWN BUGS:**